virteal/l8/README.md

-l8 0.1.2
+l8 0.1.3
 ========

-A light task manager for javascript/coffeescript/livescript...
+L8 is light task manager for javascript/coffeescript/livescript...

 "Let's walk these steps on multiple paths to do our tasks"